-But, surprise!—they can also bring a lot of unwanted toxins into your home.
+If you’re looking for non-toxic rugs you may already know that most rugs can bring a lot of unwanted toxins into your home.
 (The international rug industry is also famous for using child labor.)
 This is a bummer, especially if you have babies and young kids who spend a lot of time rolling, crawling and playing on the floor.

 What’s Toxic About Most Rugs?

 The variety of sketchy materials and chemicals that go into most rugs and related products is actually kind of crazy, and include:

 - Synthetic primary materials, including plastics like polypropylene and nylon.
 And “natural” materials —like cotton and wool—that are not carefully sourced can be laden with pesticides and other agricultural chemicals, as well as chemicals used to process the fibers.

 - In addition to the primary materials, rugs usually also include materials that are hidden from the eye but integral to the product, such as synthetic rubber that may contain endocrine-disrupting phthalates.

 - Toxic dyes and other chemicals used in the dying process give area rugs their good looks.
 This is particularly true for conventional wool products; wool naturally resists color and has to be treated to extra harsh chemicals to achieve different colors.
 (Note: Companies like Earth Weave have created innovative ways of coloring wool without the worrisome chemicals.)

 - Glues and other adhesives often can contain formaldehyde and other chemicals that off-gas into the home environment.

 - Flame retardant chemicals are also common (and toxic, and not particularly effective!).
 For instance, nylon, polypropylene and viscose aren’t toxic in and of themselves, but they are almost always treated with fire retardants that ARE toxic.